ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 ### Are Paxos and RAFT So Different?

-In 2004, a [comparison paper](./papers/Paxos%20vs%20RAFT.pdf) was published by Heidi Howard and Richard Martier in which a simplified version of Paxos for described using the terminology of RAFT.
+Very recently in April 2020, a [comparison paper](./papers/Paxos%20vs%20RAFT.pdf) was published by Heidi Howard and Richard Martier in which a simplified version of Paxos was described using the terminology of RAFT.
 The paper concludes that Paxos and RAFT contain a lot of similarities, but RAFT has become more popular because it is easier to understand.
 For example, RAFT is very easy to implement from its paper, whereas it is very challenging to implement Paxos from its paper.

 ---